 Keep this safety information in mind to help keep our students in Hampton Roads safe all year round.

 Sound legal advice you can count on

+Virginia’s school bus traffic laws keep kids safe on the bus, but accidents do happen.
+If your child was injured in a bus accident call Rutter Mills today.
 The personal injury attorneys at Rutter Mills represent clients throughout the Hampton Roads metropolitan area, including Norfolk, Newport News, Hampton, Virginia Beach, Chesapeake, and Portsmouth.
 Contact our office 24/7 to schedule a free consultation.